FrostyX/infra-docs/docs/sysadmin-guide/sops/infra-repo.rst

 Tagging existing builds
 =======================

-If you already have a real build and want to use it inthe infrastructure before it has landed in stable, you can tag it into the respective infra-candidate tag.
+If you already have a real build and want to use it in the infrastructure before it has landed in stable, you can tag it into the respective infra-candidate tag.
 For example, if you have an epel7 build of test2-1.0-1.el7, run::